Treatment by Stella is a commitment to your recovery, from first contact through to the moment you feel like yourself again.

 Stella's adaptation of SGB involves injecting a widely available, commonly used anesthesia into a bundle of nerves in the neck, just above the collarbone.
 The injected medication has the short-term effect of soothing and "re-setting" the overactive nerves, operating in the same temporary way as the Novocaine administered by a dentist.
 To return to the earlier analogy, SGB seems to manually pop a "stuck gear" back into "neutral."

 The procedure itself takes less than 20 minutes.
-However, if a major improvement in the patient’s symptoms hasn’t occurred within 30 minutes of the procedure, a second application is administered.
-Between arrival, anesthesia, the procedure, and follow-up observation, you can expect to spend several hours at Stella on the day of your appointment.
+Between arrival, anesthesia (if opted), the procedure, and follow-up observation, you can expect to spend several hours at Stella on the day of your appointment.

 Many patients only require a single procedure to effectively alleviate their PTSD symptoms.
 However, two to three procedures spread over several years is common – the longest served patient at Stella has had two procedures in a ten year timespan.

 In many cases, yes.
 Patients who have been suffering with the emotional effects of trauma for several years may need further support from their trusted care provider to build on the procedure's success.
 If you want to explore reducing any prescribed medications, we strongly advocate that you do this only through consultation with your medication prescriber.
 If you do not currently have therapeutic support, we recommend that you set this up prior to treatment.
 According to Dr. Springer, Stella's Chief Psychologist, once the most severe biological symptoms of trauma are alleviated, many patients experience a more optimal mind state that allows for more effective psychological and therapeutic gains.